Ifeanyi55/Gradio-in-R/README.md

 If you would like to contribute to this repository, here are ways you can do that:
 - Raise an issue, if you find one
 - Share your R gradio projects
-- Suggest example gradio projects
+- Suggest example R gradio projects